Accessibility Tools

 Liver-on-Chip

-Specifications
+Specifications for Liver-on-Chip

-The Dynamic42 Liver-on-Chip comprises two compartments: a vascular compartment and a hepatic compartment.
+The Dynamic42 liver-on-chip comprises two compartments: a vascular compartment and a hepatic compartment.
 The vasculature is formed by liver sinusoidal endothelial cells and tissue-resident macrophages serving as Kupffer cell surrogates.
 The hepatic compartment comprises hepatocytes and optionally hepatic stellate cells embedded in various kinds of matrices.

-The Dynamic42 Liver-on-Chip can be operated with various cell sources.
+The Dynamic42 liver-on-chip can be operated with various cell sources.
 Please get in contact for further details.

 endothelial-cell-2